tsun7170/SwiftAP242PDMkit/README.md

 by Tsutomu Yoshida, Minokamo Japan.

-This package implements major functionalities corresponding to [the PDM Schema Usage Guide](https://www.cax-if.org/cax/cax_recommPractice.php "CAx recommended practices") for the Swift programing language environments.
+This package implements major functionalities corresponding to [the PDM Schema Usage Guide](https://www.mbx-if.org/home/cax/recpractices/ "CAx recommended practices") for the Swift programing language environments.
-It also implements the necessary functionarities related to [External References recommended practice](https://www.cax-if.org/cax/cax_recommPractice.php "CAx recommended practices").
+It also implements the necessary functionalities related to [External References recommended practice](https://www.mbx-if.org/home/cax/recpractices/ "CAx recommended practices").
 This package utilizes the SwiftSDAIcore and SwiftSDAIap242 packages from the swift STEP code suite.